 What drives us to eat?
 We spend a lot of time working to make money to buy food, prepare food, and consume food.
 It is a basic need of all animals, and without an innate drive to seek out food, we would perish.
 This is where our endocannabinoid system comes into play.

 Cannabis may be the first thing that comes to mind when learning about the body’s cannabinoid receptors.
-And yes, cannabis acts upon the cannabinoid receptors, activating them and causing the pleasant effects on mood, decreased pain, as well as the increase in appetite.
+And yes, cannabis acts upon the cannabinoid receptors, activating them and causing pleasant effects on mood, decreased pain, as well as an increase in appetite.
 But our endocannabinoid system is not just there for producing pleasure when smoking weed.
 It has one very basic biological action of rewarding food consumption.

 This article looks at the role of cannabinoid receptors in the body, focusing on the role that endocannabinoids (cannabinoids produced in the body) and their receptors play in metabolism, inflammation, and obesity.
 We will look at genetic variants that increase the risk of obesity, and then investigate a few options for mitigating the risk.